 Unchecked_Union allows a discriminated, variant record type to be directly compatible with a matching declaration of a “union” type in C. A SPARK Analyzer is required to verify that access to fields of an Unchecked_Union object are only legal when the (implicit) discriminant is known because the object is of a constrained subtype.

-For the case of calling on external subprograms written in other languages, see subsection 6.47.
+For the case of calling on external subprograms written in other languages, see subclause 6.47.

 Language rules prevent the changing of a discriminant of a variable unless the whole object is written, so reinterpreting an object’s components is not possible.
 Record extensions require that the extension components be written or read by subprograms with visibility to the extensions, hence those elements will be correctly interpreted.